 Dwain Wilkinson accepted a position at Morning Side Farm, near Ronceverte, WV, in February of 1934 and remained there through August of 1968.
 He started the process of improving the overall health of the dairy herd and overcame several issues impacting the quality and quantity of milk production.
 In December of 1939, he was appointed as the Herdsman and Farm Manager.

-“Dad was very knowledgeable in the areas of breeding, raising, and caring for heifers.
-He ran the farm at the college and then ran several farms after that.
-I remember he told us he went out to run a farm in Ames, Iowa.
-And one night, he decided to attend a lecture by a man who was speaking about raising cows and running a farm.
-The man turned out to be someone Dad had taught the work to,” said John.
+“Dad was very knowledgeable in the areas of breeding, raising, and caring for cattle.
+He worked on the farm at the college as part of his certification studies,"said John, who decided to attend a guest lecture at WVU by a professor that was a 4-H club member that his father had mentored.
 “The man’s name was Gene Freeman.
 There was a great deal of respect between my dad and Gene.
-And at the lecture, Gene turned to the people in the crowd at the lecture and said, ‘This man right here is responsible for me very much being who I am today.' ”
+And at the lecture, Gene turned to the people attending the lecture and said, ‘This man's father is responsible for me very much being who I am today.' ”

 And that recognition of a farm life well lived continues, Kaye said.